- Oops!Something went wrong.Please try again later.

 Thunberg first rose to prominence last year after the school strikes she held to protest climate change caught on with younger people around the world.

-On Friday, she led the largest climate strike of all time, with millions of people from more than 150 countries taking to the streets to demand that world leaders take immediate action to lower carbon emissions.
+Then in September, she led the largest climate strike of all time, with millions of people from more than 150 countries taking to the streets to demand that world leaders take immediate action to lower carbon emissions.